AndiEcker/AcuSihotInterfaces/README.md

 Occupation data changes done in Sihot get normally transferred via the Sihot SXML interface first to the AcuServer and from there to the Acumen system.
-So if either the SXML interface or the AcuServer is not running correctly (like happened recently between 16/10/2017 14:07:32 and 18/10/2017 15:09:53), then you can use SihotOccLogChecker for to check and repair the related T_ARO data in Acumen.
+So if either the SXML interface or the AcuServer is not running correctly (like happened recently between 16/10/2017 14:07:32 and 18/10/2017 15:09:53), then you can use SihotOccLogChecker to check and repair the related T_ARO data in Acumen.

-So for to check the discrepancies for the above date range you have to provide the exact date range with the command line options `dateFrom` and `dateTill` to SihotOccLogChecker, like shown underneath:
+So to check the discrepancies for the above date range you have to provide the exact date range with the command line options `dateFrom` and `dateTill` to SihotOccLogChecker, like shown underneath:

 `--dateFrom="2017-10-16 14:07:33.0" -dateTill="2017-10-18 15:09:52.0"`